 You won’t be able to set any of the wine glasses at each place setting without knowing where the water glasses go.
 Learn proper table setting wine glasses by first learning the correct placement for water glasses.
 Place the water glass at the 1:00 position, relative to the plate.
 This will be slightly be on the upper right portion of the plate’s center.
 The knife is placed directly to the right of the plate, and the water glass should be positioned directly above the table setting’s knife.

-· Wine Glass Placement
+· Wine Glass Placement on Table

 If you’re only serving one type of wine, either red or white, then always place the one wine glass in the same place.
 Additional rules for specific placement of each type of glass are only needed when you’re serving more than one type of wine.